gofri/go-github-ratelimit/README.md

 note: to detect secondary rate limits and take a custom action without sleeping, use SingleSleepLimit=0 and OnSingleLimitExceeded().

+## Per-Request Options
+Use WithOverrideConfig() to override the configuration for a specific request using a context.
+Per-request overrides may be useful for special-cases of user requests, as well as fine-grained policy control (e.g., for a sophisticated pagination mechanism).

 ## License
 This package is distributed under the MIT license found in the LICENSE file.
 Contribution and feedback is welcome.